Kenchi-069/juat-learnin-git/readme.md

-Hello there just chillin
+## Hello there just chillin

-this is the modified version
+- this is the modified version
+- the things are in bold and are bulleted